Rukeanu/SQL-6/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | SQL, DML, DDL                                                                                              |

-Please write a SQL statement that returns orders with actual price and price with applied discount for each person in the corresponding pizzeria restaurant and sort by person name, and pizza name.
-Please take a look at the sample of data below.
+Write a SQL statement that returns the orders with actual price and price with discount applied for each person in the corresponding pizzeria restaurant, sorted by person name and pizza name.
+Please see the sample data below.

 | name | pizza_name | price | discount_price | pizzeria_name |
 | ------ | ------ | ------ | ------ | ------ |